Protected chaos in a topological lattice: Methods

 where $\lambda_{J_0}$, $\lambda_{J_1}$, and $\lambda_{J_2}$ are the model coefficients, and \(q \in \mathcal{C}_1\) corresponds to the sample being part of the topologically trivial cluster.
 The coefficients $\lambda_{J_0}$, $\lambda_{J_1}$, and $\lambda_{J_2}$ are determined by maximizing the log-likelihood function, given by:

 Then the decision boundary is found when the probability is 0.5, which corresponds to:

-This equation represents a logistic boundary separating the classes in the phase space denoted in Fig.~\ref{KMeans_high-pass}e with blue lines.
-These lines linearly approximate the visual purple boundaries shown in Fig.~\ref{figPhasediag}e by using k-means clusters to demonstrate the direct quantitative evolution from linear to non-linear.
+This equation represents a logistic boundary separating the classes in the phase space denoted in Figure~\ref{KMeans_high-pass}e with blue lines.
+These lines linearly approximate the visual purple boundaries shown in Figure~\ref{figPhasediag}e by using k-means clusters to demonstrate the direct quantitative evolution from linear to non-linear.

 As chaotic portraits vanish beyond $b=-0.91$, we use linear regression to perform extrapolation based on the previous nine sample's slope ($b=-0.43$ to $b=-0.91$).
-The extrapolated logistic boundaries are shown in varying blue tones in the first panel of Fig.~\ref{KMeans_high-pass}e.
+The extrapolated logistic boundaries are shown in varying blue tones in the first panel of Figure~\ref{KMeans_high-pass}e.
 Additionally, to increase the fidelity of the regression across the fully linear SSH, we used the intercept data ranging from $b=-0.85$ to $b=-0.91$, with an interval of $0.05$.
-See Supplementary Materials for extraction of extrapolated linear boundaries for the mentioned data points.
+See Section IX in the Supporting Information for extraction of extrapolated linear boundaries for the mentioned data points.

 This provides a quantitative demonstration of the evolution from the non-linear to the linear regime, with the overlap of the extrapolated boundary and the SSH linear phase boundary indicating they share the same origin.